-Adventurous gardeners everywhere, welcome to our website for 2013.
-In business for 28 years, and gardeners for many more, we are a well known and family owned, popular destination nursery in southwestern Illinois specializing in plants that grow well in the hot and humid summer climate of the lower Midwest.
+Adventurous gardeners everywhere, welcome to our website for 2014.
+In business for 29 years, and gardeners for many more, we are a popular family owned destination nursery in southwestern Illinois specializing in plants that thrive in the hot and humid summer climate of the lower Midwest.
 Enter our website for truly unique plants, many introduced to the greater St. Louis area by us.
 Unlike the X-Marts, we seek out the new and unusual and our passion is displaying them in creative and innovative ways.

 A word about our plants.
-We grow on and finish all of our plant material here on our prairie nursery in the beautiful countryside of Macoupin County.
+We grow all of our plant material here on our prairie nursery in the beautiful southwest countryside of Macoupin County.
 Perennials are exposed to a hardy outdoor climate year round, and will not require fussy acclimating when you take them home.
-Plant them our directly and watch them take off.
-Annuals and tropicals are greenhouse grown and acclimated by us to cooler temperatures in spring before you purchase them.
-They should be planted out when night time temperatures remain above 50 degrees.
-We do not use growth retardants on any of our plants, so you can expect a fast and vigorous ‘take off’ when you plant them in your own garden.
+Plant them out directly and watch them take off.
+Annuals and tropicals are greenhouse grown and exposed to the cooler temperatures of spring before you purchase them.
+They should be planted out when night time temperatures remain above 50-55 degrees fahrenheit.
+We do not use growth retardants or dangerous neonicotinoids destructive to bees and insects on any of our plants.
+A porous bark-based potting mix promotes optimal growth so you can expect a fast and vigorous ‘take off’ when you plant them in your own garden.

 We are often asked ‘When are all plants available?’
 Availability fluctuates since plants grow at their own pace.
 We suggest you call or email for availability on specific plants before visiting.
-Availability peaks mid to late April and onward.
-We look forward to seeing you all this spring and summer!
+Availability peaks from April onward.
+We look forward to seeing you this spring and summer!